KshitizKoirala/rag_pdf_reader/README.md

 As the application evolves, several improvements can be made to enhance its functionality, performance, and scalability:

+- [ ] **Offload PDF embedding to worker threads**:

+  - Currently, the app blocks the min thread.
+Since this is only for a small document of 10 pages, it works fine.
+Future improvements could include adding celery and asyncio to offload the pdf embedding task to a worker thread which would make it faster without blocking the main thread.

 - [ ] **Support for Multiple Document Formats**:

   - Currently, the app only supports PDF uploads.
 Future improvements could include support for other document formats such as Word, PowerPoint, or HTML.
 This would require additional text extraction modules or libraries.